 It may seem weird to see tennis balls on this list, but according to pros, they’re one of the best ways to get an at-home neck massage without having to spend any big bucks.
 Simply lay down on a hard floor with your knees bent and feet flat on the ground, and place a tennis ball under your neck in the exact spot you’re feeling any tension.
 Let the weight of your head and neck relax into the ball, then gently rock back and forth.
 This will stimulate circulation and blood flow, helping to release tension and rid your neck of knots.

 This pillow mimics the kneading effects of a shiatsu massage, and is meant to be used anywhere you’re feeling tension—including your neck, back, calves, and stomach.
 It heats to 113℉, and shuts off automatically after 15 minutes.
-At just $30, it’s earned an impressive 4.9-star rating on Amazon.
+The massage balls automatically change direction every minute.

 Best neck massager wand